 Again, the zoom pane can be used for more precise adjustments of the areas.
 The same will work for picture areas.

-This will let you separate parts of the table into rows and columns, delete separators, and ANALYZE the area created into a table so you don’t manually have to do it.
+This ribbon menu will let you separate parts of the table into rows and columns, delete separators, and analyze the area created into a table so you don’t manually have to do it.

-As you can see, ABBYY did not recognize this page of the document as a table despite its table-like layout into rows and two columns:
+As you can see in this image, ABBYY did not recognize this page of the document as a table despite its table-like layout into rows and two columns:

-Using the TABLE tool from the toolbar, we can create a table area, as in this image showing the blue text area drawn over the table area:
+Using the Table tool from the toolbar, we can create a table area, as in this image showing the blue text area drawn over the table area:

-The table hasn’t been separated into any columns or rows.
-Instead of manually doing this, from the pop-up toolbar...
+Because the table has not been separated into any columns or rows, we must do this manually using the pop-up toolbar.

-...select the table with the wand in front for ABBYY to try to guess where the lines would be and will draw them within the blue table recognition area, as in this screen shot:
+Select the tool option showing a table with the wand in front.
+ABBYY will try to guess where the lines would be and will draw them within the blue table recognition area, as in this screen shot: